kkotwal94/ReportProcessor/README.md

 Report Post Request, adding it into the DB

 #Updates:
--Added alloyeditor (react rtf html editor)
+* Added alloyeditor (react rtf html editor)
--Added a subform form, and the choice of assigning it to your employees -Added a FAQ, HELP
+* Added a subform form, and the choice of assigning it to your employees
+* Added a FAQ, HELP
--Added a recursive function to find all relations -Added a protected view so users can only see their view, whereas admin sees all forms
+* Added a recursive function to find all relations
+* Added a protected view so users can only see their view, whereas admin sees all forms
+* Added a user submitted button, where onclick a user can set their form to complete or incomplete (does not affect subforms yet)

 #ToDo:

--Tune up edit/review
--Find better html to pdf converter
+* Find better html to pdf converter
--Need to display or predisplay info in edit box view
+* Need to display or predisplay info in edit box view
 #Summary

      Master form